ottemo/styleguide/style/javascript-angularjs.md

     + `pdp/view.html`, `pdp/view.scss`, `pdp/view.controller.js (PdpViewController)`
     + `pdp/ot-related-products.html`, `pdp/ot-related-products.directive.js`

+## Themes
+We use themes for sharing common frontend code between stores
+1. Direcotry structure:
+    ```js
+    src/
+        default/
+        <theme>/
+    ```
+    `default` is a distinct git repository that implements default theme, contains all necessary frontend code to build a default store.
+    `<theme>` contains specific code for a store.
+1. Setup a new store:
+     - Create `src/default` and clone default theme repository into it.
+Add this directory to .gitignore in the store.
+     - Create custom store theme in `src/<themeName>`.
+     - Config themes in `gulp.config.js`
+       ```js
+       base = 'default', // src/default Default theme
+       theme = 'ultimo'; // src/ultimo  Store theme
+        ```
+1. Files from `<theme>` overwrite files from `default`.
+If you need to modify code in `default`, create a file with the same name and path in `<theme>`.
+1. To overwrite styles, copy `app.scss` from `default` into `theme`.
+You should place all sass imports in `app.scss`, avoid importing in other sass files.
+Then you are able to overwrite every sass file from `default` and import new styles in your theme
+1. If you need to change controllers, prefer controller inheritance instead of overwriting

 ## File Contents
 Each file should contain one "thing"; module definition, controller, service, etc